Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

-In the above, we use (\ref{alpha_reflection}) and (\ref{beta_reflection}), along with standard changes of variables i.e. $s - 1 = K - k$, and swap the summation variable from $k$ to $s$ etc. The following proposition is crucial for restricting $\gamma^*$ to a specified range, for a given $K$, using rotation and reflection symmetries.
+In the above, we use (\ref{alpha_reflection}) and (\ref{beta_reflection}), along with standard changes of variables i.e. $s - 1 = K - k$, and swap the summation variable from $s$ to $k$ etc. The following proposition is crucial for restricting $\gamma^*$ to a specified range, for a given $K$, using rotation and reflection symmetries, the proof of which deferred to an appendix, so as not to detract from the main details.
+The following corollaries describe the symmetry properties of the limiting solution $\mathbf{P}$ on $E_K^C$, for any $K$.